NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-MedicationRequest/eventHistory.page.md

 ## `eventHistory`

-A list of events of interest in the lifecycle and SHOULD conform to [Profile UKCore-Provenance](https://simplifier.net/hl7fhirukcorer4/ukcoreprovenance).
+A list of events of interest in the lifecycle and SHOULD conform to [UKCore-Provenance (draft)]("https://simplifier.net/guide/UKCoreImplementationGuideAssetsinDevelopment/Home/ProfilesandExtensions/Profile-UKCore-Provenance).

 ---